ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 * Customer behavior information, such as demographics, shopping cart values, and so on.
 * A recommendation engine to encourage additional purchases based on past buying behavior.

 Using functionality available in Watson Data Platform, LocalCart's data scientists and application developers create assets in the form of Jupyter notebooks.
-Notebooks can include text instructions, runnable code, and output including charts and graphs.   <!-- with links to each notebook in the advo beta project -->(links pending beta website)
+Notebooks can include text instructions, runnable code, and output including charts and graphs.

 IBM Watson Data Platform provides LocalCart with a single cloud platform for app deployment, data management, streaming analytics, machine learning, and more.
 Follow along as we create the deliverables that address LocalCart's needs by using Watson Data Platform.